securitybunker/databunker/API.md

 {"status":"ok","token":"db80789b-0ad7-0690-035a-fd2c42531e87"}
 ```

-**NOTE**: Keep this user token privately as it provides user private information in your system.
+**NOTE**: Keep this user {token} privately as it is an additional user identifier.
-For semi-trusted environments or 3rd party companies, use **shareable identity** instead.
+For work with semi-trusted environments or 3rd party companies, use **shareable identity** instead.

 ---